rootfinlay/SageTeamX/README.md

 pip install pylint-django<br>

 There is also a Start Project batch file but it will need to be edited for indvidual users to point to the correct directory.

+Default username and password is root and toor for demonstration purposes